akash-network/node/_docs/design.md

 #### Deployment

-A `Deployment` represents the state of a [user's](#users) application.
+A `Deployment` represents the state of a [tenant's](#tenants) application.
 It includes desired infrastructure and pricing parameters, as well as workload definitions and connectivity.

 | Field | Definition |
 | --- | --- |